fumofumiz/tccm-homeworks2025/project2b/README.md

+# POWER METHOD

+## DESCRIPTION
+The program computes the first eigenvalue of a symmetric matrix using the power method.
+This is done using three implementations:

+- **1.** CPU version, using FORTRAN functions `matmul` and `dot_product`.
+- **2.** GPU version, using OpenMP to accelerate matrix-vector multiplication.
+- **3.** CPU version, using the non parallelized GPU code.

+The execution time is computed each time and printed in the output.
+The objective is to compare the execution time on GPU and CPU.

+The symmetric matrix is filled as follows

+do i=1,n-1
+   j=i+1
+   a(i,j) = 1.0d0
+   a(j,i) = 1.0d0
+enddo.

+The dimension **n** is given by input.

+DISCLAIMER: The program is specifically thought to be run on CINECA G100 machine.
+It could be run probably on other systems with some slight modifications in the compilation and usage phase.

+## INSTRUCTIONS FOR USE

+Once the program is installed (see INSTALL.md) an input file is needed.
+The input file should be named 'input' and have the following structure

+integer :: n, Dimension of the matrix a(n,n) real :: eps, Convergence threshold integer :: nmax, Maximum number of iterations of the power method

+For example given the input file

+---

+25000
+0.001
+100

+---

 the program will compute the first eigenvalue of a (25000,25000) matrix using a convergence threshold of 0.001 with a maximum number of iterations of 100.
 The previous input can be found in the results directory and is called input_25k.